Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.4.4 =
+* New: Option icons are now be added dynamically when a field is selected to reduce the HTML required on load.
+This signficantly improves form builder performance for fields with many options.
+* New: Added a new frm_before_duplicate_entry_values filter for customizing the data of a duplicated entry before it is saved.
+* Fix: The duplicate option pop up was triggering incorrectly when dragging new options in Chrome.
+* Fix: Prevent a "Trying to get property 'post_status' of non-object" PHP Notice that happens in some cases when updating form actions.
+* Fix: Imported view detail page URLs were returning 404 errors.
+New imported views will now update permalinks to avoid this issue.
+* Fix: The disallowed list check was not being applied for forms without any data sent.

 = 5.4.3 =
 * New: A pop up will trigger when a duplicate option value is added to the list of options to help avoid issues with accidental duplicate option values getting added to a field.
 * Fix: Prevent a null JavaScript error on some forms related to floating labels.